Godslain/blog.godslain.xyz/README.md

-# redcity.ink
+# blog.godslain.xyz
-Blog for the Red City Game.
+Devblog for Godslain: The Crimson Toll